minhajadil/Amader-Vaccine/README.md

 ### Special Requests

 - Please wait while it loads the full page.
-It takes time to activate the hosting as the dev is using a free deployment package.
+It takes time to activate the hosting as the developer is using a free deployment package.
-- Please use a PC to render the website because it is not yet responsive (The dev is too lazy and dislikes colors and designs)
+- Please use a PC to render the website because it is not yet responsive (The developer is too lazy)
 - Thanks for your patience !